Herpes

 Diagnosis

-Genital herpes is diagnosed through a physical exam and laboratory tests such as viral culture or a blood test.
+Genital herpes can be diagnosed through a physical exam and a laboratory test, such as a viral culture or a blood test.

 Treatment

-There is no cure for genital herpes, but antiviral medications can reduce the severity and frequency of outbreaks.
+There is no cure for genital herpes, but medications may reduce the severity and frequency of outbreaks.

 Prevention